Travelling to the edge : An Interview With Art Wolfe

 I am definitely a person of the present, I don’t look back and dwell on the past or long for the days gone by.
 I am into the here and now.
 Once a trip is over and I’ve returned home I’m thinking about the next one.
 As photography has evolved it has opened up entire worlds for people, myself included.
 In the days of film 100 was considered really fast film and 25 or 50 was the norm.
 You had to work on your panning techniques knowing you could never stop the action and you could forget about shooting on the margins of the day when it came to wildlife.
 I am loving my new Canon 1DX with acceptable ISO performance up to 6400 and beyond.
 I found myself in a small boat on a river in Brazil hand holding my camera with a 70-200L photographing jaguars in evening light this past summer, that simply would not have been possible even just a few years ago.
-So yes, I love the opportunities afforded by the ever advancing digital technology – and coming next will be smaller and lighter outfits, mirror-less cameras with DSLR performance, I’m sure to embrace those as well, anything to lighten my pack would be a good thing in my opinion (so long as the image quality is there of course).
+So yes, I love the opportunities afforded by the ever advancing digital technology – and coming next will be smaller and lighter outfits, mirror-less cameras with DSLR performance, I’m sure to embrace those as well, anything to lighten my pack would be a good thing in my opinion (so long as the image quality is there of course) video sound.

 Namib Desert, Namib-Naukluft National Park, Namibia